DattatreyaReddy/cultify/README.md

 ### Pull Request Process

-1. Fork repository
+1. Fork this repository
-2. Create feature branch
+2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Make changes with tests
-4. Update documentation
-5. Submit pull request
+3. Test your changes locally (see Local Testing section)
+4. Commit your changes (`git commit -m 'Add amazing feature'`)
+5. Push to your fork (`git push origin feature/amazing-feature`)
+6. Open a Pull Request to this repository

 ## License